kevchikezie/express-api-template/README.md

 - Launch Postman or Insomnia and run
 - Test if everything is up and running on Postman or Insomnia by sending a `GET` request to `localhost:{APP_PORT}/api/v1/status`.
 A `200 response code` is an indication that everything is up and running.

-# Environment variable worth explaining
+# Environment variables worth explaining

 ### MAIL: